alexandrglm/AnimePigmentsPreservationProject/engine/articles_processor/todos/article_074_eng.md

 Related to work, this year I absolutely want to master Adobe's "After Effects," the standard visual effects software!

 I resolved to buy "After Effects" about 3 years ago.
 Spent a lot of money on it.
-But apparently my resolve wasn't strong enough, because I've only learned the very basics and stopped there (laughs).
-I want to be able to direct myself, decide colors, create screens, and even handle photography.
+But apparently my resolve wasn't strong enough, because I've only learnt the very basics and stopped there (laughs).
+I want to be able to direct myself, decide colours, create screens, and even handle photography.
 So this year is practical study.

 For private matters - or rather, hobbies - I want to take lots of photographs.

-Recently, wherever I go, I always carry a good camera and take tons of shots.
+Recently, wherever I go, I always carry a good camera and take tonnes of shots.
 Yeah, I'm in love with digital cameras.
 If this were film cameras, the developing and printing costs would be enormous.
 Plus, with the attitude of "it's okay if I fail!"
 I can shoot aggressively, so I can try lots of different things.
 That's wonderful.

 After all, the foundation of image-making is lenses!
 Cutting screens with pleasant framing, creating different screen expressions with various lenses.
 This is really fun (laughs).

-So I want to shoot tons of daily life and go to various places to photograph everything.
+So I want to shoot tonnes of daily life and go to various places to photograph everything.

 Right!
 I want to travel!
 Travel, travel, trips!

 Landscapes, cityscapes, little interesting objects that catch my eye, and delicious foods.
-I want to take tons of different photos in various places, both domestically and overseas.
+I want to take tonnes of different photos in various places, both domestically and overseas.

 Ah, speaking of overseas, I really need to do something about my English...